s-ccs/2025_MSc_EEG_artifacts_simulation/report/typst-template/thesis.typ

 The @crd and ensemble models have been explored more in detail in a previous work @mmar-researchproject, and the implementation from that work has been used and built upon in this thesis for the simulation of eye movement artifacts.

-// ; eye muscle artefacts are generated due to activation of the muscles used in order to move the eyes.
-Eyelid movement can contribute to multiple artefacts: according to @iwasaki_effects_2005, the eyelids move along with eye movements, and greatly influence the frontal EEG observed during vertical eye movements. #pc[@matsuo_electrical_1975] explain blink artefacts as resulting from the interaction between the eyelid and the charged surface of the cornea at the front of the eyeball, where the eyelid conducts the positive charges from the cornea towards the frontal electrodes (also known as the "sliding electrode" effect).

 Along with the movement of the eyeball itself, other factors also affect the EEG artifacts arising from eye movements.
 According to #pc[@iwasaki_effects_2005], the eyelids move along with eye movements, and the effect is visible in the frontal EEG observed during vertical eye movements. #pc[@matsuo_electrical_1975] discuss a  possible explanation: when the eyelid makes contact with the charged surface of the cornea, it conducts the positive charges away from the eyeball towards the frontal electrodes.
 This is also known as the “sliding electrode” effect and has also been used to explain blink artifacts, which also involve interaction between the eyelid and the charged eyeball @matsuo_electrical_1975 @lins_ocular_1993-1.

-// . explain blink artefacts as resulting from the interaction between the eyelid and the charged surface of the cornea at the front of the eyeball, where the eyelid conducts the positive charges from the cornea towards the frontal electrodes

 == Power Line Noise